domschrei/sssaia/04-scalable-distributed-sat/README.md

 * `isc21`: All experiments regarding isolated SAT solving performance on the 400 benchmarks from ISC 2021.
 * `scheduling`: The experiments on malleable SAT solving and massively parallel processing of SAT tasks (also with ISC 2021 benchmarks).
 * `post-isc22`: Follow-up experiment regarding the parallel track of ISC 2022.

+## Configurations

+File `data/base-options` provides the base options we ran Mallob with.
+Additional `options` files as well as `sbatch` scripts give further information on how the individual runs were configured and executed.